List of Merlin characters: Merlin

-The third series begins one year later; Morgana is finally found.
+The third series begins one year later, Morgana is finally found.
 However, Merlin quickly discovers she is now in league with Morgause to have Uther and Arthur killed, only returning to Camelot as a spy.
-He is left for dead by Morgause shortly afterwards, but is rescued by the Great Dragon, and learns Morgana is now his nemesis.
+He is left for dead by Morgause shortly afterwards, but is rescued by Kilgharrah and learns Morgana is now his nemesis.
 Merlin returns to Camelot, helping win a battle against an opposing army in league with Morgause.
 From then on, Merlin continually thwarts Morgana's schemes, even devising an alter-ego "Dragoon the Great" to save Guinevere from accusations of seducing Arthur with magic.
 However, Morgana becomes Queen of Camelot when Morgause creates an immortal army using the "Cup of Life" with her ally Cenred.
 Arthur stages an attack to retake the castle, while a returning Lancelot aids Merlin in breaking the enchantment with Excalibur, killing the immortal army.
 Morgause is badly injured at the hands of Merlin and Gaius, and Morgana violently lashes out, teleporting them away.

 In the fourth series, when Morgana creates a rift to release souls of the dead on the kingdom, Merlin, attempts to sacrifice himself to end the spell, but Lancelot takes his place.
-The season also marks the first time Morgana learns of "Emrys" (Merlin's alter-ego), who she identifies as "her destiny and doom".
+The season also marks the first time Morgana learns of "Emrys", Merlin's alter-ego, who she identifies as "her destiny and doom".
 Throughout the season, Merlin distrusts Agravaine, Arthur's uncle, who is in league with Morgana.
 After Uther is mortally wounded, Merlin decides to use magic as Dragoon to save him and prove to Arthur that it is not a force of evil, but his plan backfires when Morgana interferes.
 Merlin's first encounter with Morgana has her put him under her thrall to kill Arthur.
 Gaius and Gwen help Merlin regain control, and he then goes to Morgana's hovel disguised as Dragoon to destroy the enchantment, defeating Morgana in a magical duel.
 In the final episodes, Morgana takes control of Camelot again with the help of warlord Helios and Agravaine.
 Arthur and Merlin go into hiding until Agravaine locates them.
 Merlin consequently kills the traitor with magic, and has Arthur lead the surviving knights and the people of Camelot against her.
 He temporarily robs Morgana of her powers, forcing her to flee.
 Merlin is last seen in the season, chanting "Long Live the Queen!" as Gwen and Arthur marry.